 The height of the XV-3 was 13 feet 3 inches (4.04 metres) and the total length of the airframe was 30 feet 4 inches (9.25 metres) and the wingspan is 31 feet 4 inches (9.55 metres).

 The XV-3 was powered by a single Pratt & Whitney R-985-AN-1 Wasp Junior 9-cylinder air-cooled radial piston engine, which developed 450 horsepower.

-After the first flight of the airframe in 1955, an extensive test program was initiated but almost immediately a series of problems arose, and these were both of a technical nature and complications arising from the ‘transition’ stage of flight.
+After the first flight of the airframe in 1955, an extensive test program was initiated.
+Almost immediately a series of problems arose relating to the ‘transition’ stage of flight.